-Nick Viall Is Back On The New Season of 'The Bachelor'
+Nick Viall Is Back on the New Season of 'The Bachelor'

-Nick meets the (lucky?) ladies
+Nick meets the (lucky?) ladies+ READ ARTICLE

 Welcome back to The Bachelor where repeat offender Nick Viall gets his fourth chance at finding love while everyone watches.
 While he failed to thrive with The Bachelorette’s Andi Dorfman and Kaitlyn Bristowe and Bachelor in Paradise’s Jen Saviano, as the star of The Bachelor both Nick and the producers are genuinely hopeful he doesn’t “f–k it up.”
 This time things will be different, according to Nick, because his time he promises “to give America a happy ending” and then cracks up like a 15-year old at the dinner table.
 That’s your Bachelor, America.